villano-lab/R76Firmware/docs/MIDAS_Progress.md

 The trigger code is always retrieved as 0 from the custom packet.
 There is no clear cause of the issue, so we initially tried going through different firmware versions, but this didn't reveal anything.
 - There are some versions of the firmware that weren't compiled, so they don't show up in the git history in the method we used to get these versions.
 - So, now we are going back through everything, trying to figure out where the firmware first breaks. below is an outline of our progress on this.
+- The latest working version didn't have to be recompiled -- does it still work if I recompile the firmware? **no, it doesn't --** I get the Reconstruction failed error, despite leaving everything else in place and recompiling from the same version.

 **Earliest non-working commit checked:** 698e4dd1dda84a158d631a38b4b5a62c5368e871